Eleanor spent the first few days of her marriage in almost constant motion.

 There was time enough for that, though.
 With her orderly mind and excellent memory, she began drawing up plans for improving the palace, from top to bottom.
 Starting in the kitchens, she set her plans in motion: each room of the palace was to be cleaned, from top to bottom, with hot water and soap, with the floors meticulously scrubbed, while the damaged floors upstairs were to be replaced as needed.
 The kitchens, being the most shocking rooms of all, were tackled first.

-Holes in the walls were plugged as well, and Eleanor ordered that some cats be brought into the kitchens to get to work clearing out mice and rats.
-She didn’t care much for cats herself, but within days the kitchen help reported that there seemed to be fewer instances of run-ins with rodents, and the cats were already getting rather rotund.
+Holes in the walls were plugged as well, and Eleanor ordered that some cats and little rat terriers be brought into the kitchens to get to work clearing out mice and rats.
+She didn’t care much for cats herself, but within days the kitchen help reported that there seemed to be fewer instances of run-ins with rodents, and the dogs and cats were already getting rather rotund.

 Eleanor demanded that discarded bones, flesh and skins be taken out of the kitchen and disposed of within no less than ten minutes of being tossed into boxes—they were not permitted to touch the floor at all.
-Every woodstove and oven in the kitchen was also to be cleaned out and scrubbed thoroughly at the end of each day, without exception, as well as all serving dishes and cooking pans.
-What truly shocked Eleanor about the whole operation was that the first wave of cleaning took three days to complete, even with all available kitchen staff working almost non-stop.
-Even more, when she went down to inspect the rooms, she glanced out the door and saw a stack of bones, cartilage and skins, in the outer court, that had to have been at least five feet high, and more was being added to it.
+Every woodstove and oven in the kitchen was also cleaned out and scrubbed thoroughly.
+What truly shocked Eleanor about the whole operation was that it took three days to complete, even with all available kitchen staff working almost non-stop.
+Even more, when she went down to inspect the rooms, she glanced out the door and saw a stack of bones, cartilage and skins that had to have been at least five feet high, and more was being added to it.

 An interview with the housekeeper revealed more problems to tackle within the palace.
 Eleanor sat down with the harassed-looking woman and asked her a series of questions, bringing to mind Betsy’s quiet, economical and skillful management of Ravensburg Castle as she went through her lists of ideas and solutions to each problem.